infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 #### Remotely ####

 You can create a storage on top of a cloud service API.
-Obviously, you will need to add this cloud service through the _infinit-credentials_ first, as shown in the <a href="#add-credentials">Add credentials</a> section.
+In order to do this, you will first need to add the cloud service's credentials using _infinit-credentials_, as shown in the <a href="#add-credentials">Add credentials</a> section.

-All you need to do then is specify the type of cloud service you want your storage to rely upon along with the cloud service account identifier.
+You can then specify the type of cloud service you want your storage to rely upon along with the cloud service account identifier.
 Cloud service identifiers can be retrieved when <a href="#list-credentials">listing your credentials</a>.

+In order to use Amazon S3, you must first have created an AWS user and an S3 bucket.
+Ensure that the user has permissions to read and write in the bucket.

-The following creates a storage resource on top of Dropbox, specifying the account identifier and a name for the storage:
+The following creates a storage resource which uses a folder of an Amazon S3 bucket, specifying a name for the storage, the AWS account identifier, the region the bucket is in, the bucket's name and the folder to store the blocks in:

 ```
-$> infinit-storage --create --dropbox --account 51218344 --name dropbox
+$> infinit-storage --create --s3 --name s3 --aws-account s3-user --region eu-central-1 --bucket my-s3-bucket --bucket-folder blocks-folder
-Created storage "dropbox".
+Created storage "s3".
 ```

-Note that the list of supported cloud services can be retrieved through the `--create --help` options.
-In the future, more of those will be supported, from <a href="https://aws.amazon.com/s3">AWS S3</a>, <a href="https://cloud.google.com/storage">Google Cloud Storage</a>, <a href="https://www.backblaze.com/b2">Backblaze B2</a> and many more.
+The list of supported cloud services is continually evolving and can be seen by using `--create --help`.
+Enterprise storage solutions such as <a href="https://cloud.google.com/storage">Google Cloud Storage</a> and <a href="https://www.backblaze.com/b2">Backblaze B2</a> as well as consumer oriented solutions such as <a href="https://www.dropbox.com">Dropbox</a> and <a href="https://www.google.com/drive">Google Drive</a> will be supported.

 Network
 -----------